★★★½

 Viking | 2018

-Main Character: A young stepmother who my step kids should be nicer to!
+Filed Under: A stepmother who my stepkids should be nicer to!

-Just like other reviews aplenty will tell you, this novel is inspired by another classic novel and blah blah blah.
+Just like other reviews aplenty will tell you, this novel is inspired by a classic novel and blah blah blah.
 I don’t know the book.
 I might know the author’s name?
-I’ve never read it and I didn’t know any of this “inspiration” shit going into the book so it really makes zero difference to me whatsoever.
+I’ve never read it and I didn’t know any of the “inspiration” going into reading this, so it really makes zero difference to me whatsoever.

 Look, I never claimed to be a refined reader.

-I read this novel purely for the gothic feel of the synopsis and because I’m a stepmother married to an older(ish) man and those themes resonate with me.
-I haven’t found many stories centring on stepmothers/second wives, which are actually mystery/thrillers that don’t paint people like me as some ridiculous evil creature to be feared and ousted.
+I read this novel purely for the gothic feel of the synopsis and because I’m a stepmother married to an older(ish) man and those themes resonated with me.
+I haven’t found many stories centring on stepmothers/second wives that are actually mystery/thrillers and don’t paint step-parents as some ridiculous evil creature to be feared and ousted.

 I wagered, because this book was told from the stepmother’s point of view, there was a good chance she wasn’t the villain per se.
 And thankfully, I was right!
 The stepmother isn’t the villain for once!
-She’s more of a saviour, which is totally how I see myself, just with less like doing things that make anyone’s life better and more being peeved that I never get to play my PlayStation anymore that I bought a second one out of passive aggressive spite.
-It’s how I roll.
+She’s more of a saviour, which is totally how I see myself, just with less doing things that make anyone’s life better, and more being so peeved that I never get to play my PlayStation anymore that I bought a second one out of passive aggressive spite.
+Like, I’m so selfless.
+LOL.